Tantalizing Thursday – Pretzel and Parmesan Crusted Chicken with Daregal Gourmet!

 It was so cool to open my package.
 They ship them in a styrofoam cooler with ice to keep them frozen.
 I took them directly from the container and placed them in my freezer.

 I started by marinating the chicken overnight in olive oil and the Fresh Frozen Herbs.
 I used all four of the above in my marinate.
 I opened these and was very surprised by the fresh smell right from the container.

-I placed the place the chicken, oil and herbs into a plastic gallon sized storage baggie; seal completely, shake around to coat the chicken fully and place in the refrigerator.
+I placed the place the chicken, oil, and herbs into a plastic gallon-sized storage baggie; seal completely, shake around to coat the chicken fully, and place it in the refrigerator.

 - 1 cup light olive oil

 - 1 tablespoon chopped fresh basil

 - 4 skinless, boneless chicken breast halves

 - 2/3 cup freshly shredded Parmesan cheese

 Whisk together olive oil, minced garlic, basil, parsley, cilantro, and black pepper in a bowl.
 Place chicken breasts between two sheets of heavy plastic (resealable freezer bags work well) on a solid, level surface.
 Firmly pound the chicken with the smooth side of a meat mallet to a thickness of about 1 inch.